-The following failed restoration jobs range from humorous to disgraceful.
-Some were so easy to fix, it’s like they never happened.
-Others have left masterpieces so irrevocably damaged that huge fines had to be issued.
+The following failed restoration attempts range from humorous to disgraceful.
+Some were so easy to fix, it was like they never happened.
+Others have left masterpieces so irrevocably damaged that it was a real cultural loss with huge fines issued.
 The rest seem to fall into a gray area, with members of the general public and professional communities still debating whether or not these so-called failures carry much weight in the grand scheme.

 Elías García Martínez, Ecce Homo, 1930.
 Fresco.
 Sanctuary of Mercy Church, Borja, Zaragoza, Spain.